 Just bring one, in case there’s no available diaper changing station and you need to change diapers out in public.
 You can use the towel or muslin wrap under the diaper changing pad or as a makeshift cover, when changing diapers in a semi-crowded area.

-For you (you can have a separate bag or place some of these inside your newborn’s diaper bag):
+You can have a separate pouch and place some of these inside your newborn’s diaper bag.

 - Antibacterial wipes